- Beautiful exterior

 The 2019 Mazda 6 has earned glowing grades from federal and independent testers.

-Even without full crash-safety data, the 2019 Mazda 6 does well on our scoresheet.
+With full crash-safety data in, the 2019 Mazda 6 does well on our scoresheet.

 Federal testers gave the sedan a five-star overall rating and full-speed automatic braking is standard on every model.
-The IIHS hasn’t yet finished rating the 2019 version, so we’ll wait on them.
-Last year’s Mazda 6 was a Top Safety Pick and this year’s car may pick up the same banner.
-We’ll wait, but it’s an 8 for now.
+The IIHS calls the sedan a Top Safety Pick—and we call it a 9 for safety.
 (Read more about how we rate cars.)

 Aside from good outward vision, the Mazda 6 this year makes standard a suite of active safety features that include automatic emergency braking, active lane control, blind-spot monitors, and adaptive cruise control.
 A surround-view camera is available on top trims.